-Your transcript will indicate "W" (Withdrawal) and

-credit will not be awarded for the course.
+Your transcript will indicate "W" (Withdrawal) and credit will not be awarded for the course.
 No refunds will be given.

-2. on or after the first clinical day: You must first discuss your withdrawal request with the Program Director, Undergraduate Programs.
+clinical day: You must first discuss your withdrawal request with the Program Director, Undergraduate Programs.
 If the withdrawal request is accepted, typically a grade of "U" (Fail in a pass/fail grade mode) will be assigned and noted on the transcript and no credit will be awarded for the course.
 No refunds will be given.